 Jörg Apel has been self employed as a qualified lecturer for German Sign Language since 2015.
 Furthermore he gives guided tours through the city of Hildesheim and at the museum.
 He is a member of guild of city guides and at the AGV-Hildesheim.
-He supports the DGS-Corpus project because German Sign Language is our language.
+He supports the DGS-Korpus project because German Sign Language is our language.

-He works as a contact person for the DGS-Corpus project together with Dana Apel.
+He works as a contact person for the DGS-Korpus project together with Dana Apel.
 They are responsible for the regions Lower Saxony (south and east) and northern Hesse.

 Annette Bach is a multimedia-designer and worked part-time as a lecturer for German Sign Language at the adult education centre.
 Since October 2009 she has been working as a freelance lecturer for German Sign Language at the adult education centre and at the university of Ulm.
 Furthermore she does employee training courses in DGS for companies and helds courses for the staff of the institute for Sign Language in Baden-Württemberg gGmbh.

 She also teaches interpreters at the institute in Winnenden.
-As a contact person in the DGS-Corpus project she ist responsible for the region of Baden-Württemberg.
+As a contact person in the DGS-Korpus project she ist responsible for the region of Baden-Württemberg.